 Service-Learning as a practice aligns with Austin Community College’s mission to implement high impact practices and increase student engagement.
 The Office of Experiential Learning’s Service-Learning Program functions to standardize best practices for service-learning across the college through faculty development programs, campus wide events, and support with project implementation.
 The information and resources in this lib-guide are intended for all faculty, both as an introduction to the practice and as a resource repository for faculty who are ready and trained for service-learning implementation.

 This guide is meant to help with your research into service-learning.
-For additional information about ACC's Service Learning program, please consult the official Service Learning web site, or contact Sabryna Groves, ACC's Service Learning Program Coordinator.
+For additional information about ACC's Service-Learning program, please consult the official Service Learning web site, or contact Linda Cox, ACC's Service-Learning Program Coordinator.